If you’re a typical car washer, one that sticks to the basic water and soap, then you may never have thought about car wax before.

 Then, choose whether you’d like to use a spray-on pre-wax cleaner or a non-abrasive polish.

-With the first option, you’re only going to remove the layer of wax.
+With the first option, you’re only going to remove the top layer of your wax job.
 It’s not going to be doing a deep clean, so many of the pollutants just under the surface are still going to be there.
 However, this is a great choice if you plan on getting rid of any of the old wax, but are also applying new layers frequently.

 Step 4: Apply the Chosen Cleaner

-Next, you’ll need to apply the cleaner directly to the surface of your car, and do it liberally.
+Next, you’ll need to apply the cleaner directly to the surface of your vehicle, and do it liberally.

 However, make sure that you’re only getting cleaner on the actual paint and none on the rubber trim.
 If you do get any on the plastic or rubber trim, the surface will likely become discolored.